paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-051-panama-canal.md

 **(b)**

-(1) With respect to a claim under subsection (a) of this section for damages for injuries to a vessel or its cargo, if, at the time the injuries were incurred, the navigation or movement of the vessel was not under the control of a Panama Canal pilot, the Commission may pay not more than $50,000 on the claim, unless the injuries were caused by another vessel under the control of a Panama Canal pilot.
+(1) With respect to a claim under subsection (a) for damages for injuries to a vessel or its cargo, if, at the time the injuries were incurred, the navigation or movement of the vessel was not under the control of a Panama Canal pilot, the Commission may pay not more than $50,000 on the claim, unless the injuries were caused by another vessel under the control of a Panama Canal pilot.

 (2) The provisions of subsections (c) through (e) of [section 3761 of this title](./chapter-051-panama-canal.md#section-3761) shall apply to any claim described in paragraph (1).